Generic-person4077/Test_AQ_JAERN/content/Psionic Disciplines/Psychokinesis/13 – Bind Psionics.md

 ==Duration:== special*
 ==Area:== single item
 ==Effect:== make magic item
 This ability allows the user to make a psionic magical item.
-This ability is used in lieu of the Defer spell in the magic item creation process.
+This ability is used in lieu of the [[1–16 – Defer|Defer]] spell in the magic item creation process.